Serving children 16 months to 3 years of age

 The environment safely supports the child’s drive to do things alone, developing confidence and a sense of competence.
 Based on daily observations, teachers introduce new activities that pique curiosity and stimulate learning.
 Materials are easily accessible and designed to foster concentration, problem solving, and a sense of achievement.
 Children select the material that interests them, use it for as long as they would like, clean it up (with assistance when needed), and make another choice.

 The routines of everyday living are the foundation of our program.
 Activities are designed to promote independence, order, coordination, and concentration, as well as support social, emotional, physical, and cognitive development.
 These learning activities include:

 - Self-care: washing, dressing, toileting, and eating, according to each child’s individual capacity

-- Care of the environment: cleaning, food preparation and food service; plant care and animal care
+- Care of the environment: cleaning, food preparation and food service; plant care

 - Large-motor activities (indoors and out): walking, climbing, running, jumping, balancing, climbing steps, and more

 - Fine-motor skills: reaching, grasping, picking up objects, transferring objects, using tools and utensils, doing art work

 - Language: naming objects, describing actions and intentions, discussing pictures, conversation, music, and singing

 - Social skills: developing manners through interactions with peers, teachers, and adult-led small group games